Ronan-H/md5/README.md

    * For this I came up with the formula ```paddingBytes = 65 - ((length + 8) % 64 + 1);```
 2. Compute the total number of bytes needed for the byte ```buffer```: ```totalBytes = length + paddingBytes + 8;```
    * 8 bytes are needed at the end to represent the input length; a 64 bit unsigned integer.
-   * ```totalBytes``` is now guaranteed to be evenly divisible by 64, ie. full blocks can be constructed with no bytes left over.
+   * ```totalBytes``` is now guaranteed to be evenly divisible by 64, i.e. full blocks can be constructed with no bytes left over.
 3. Create a byte array ```buffer``` with length ```totalBytes```.
 Read the entire file into this array.
 There will be space left over for padding and input length bytes.
 4. Append the first bit of padding, a 1.
 This is easy now, we just write the integer 128 to the above array.
 128 represents 1 followed by 7 zeroes in binary.
 5. Write all the remaining 0's of padding.
 Again, this is pretty easy.
-We're just filling the rest of the array with 0's, **up untill we reach the 8 bytes of input length at the end**.
+We're just filling the rest of the array with 0's, **up until we reach the 8 bytes of input length at the end**.
 We could write 0's here but we're just about to write the input length there anyway.
 6. Use bitwise operations to represent the input length in the last 8 bytes.
 7. Create a 2D *word* array, and read each group of 4 bytes from the ```buffer``` array into each *word* value.
 Again, this is pretty straight forward, because we have already guaranteed that the array can be divided into blocks evenly.
 It's important to remember here that **bits** are grouped in **high-order**, and bytes are grouped in **low-order**, as the RFC specifies.
 This was one of the most confusing aspects of the assignment to get right.